P-p-H-d/c-stl-comparison/README.md

 * Is-it type safe (aka. using an incompatible type produces at least a compilation warning)?
 * support of integer/floats as basic type,
 * support of struct POD data as basic type,
-* containers don't steal ownership of object given as parameter by default (passing an object data to a container will create a proper copy of the object data as per the object semantic),
-* support of optional move semantics,
 * support of array as basic type,
 * support of object like data (needing custom constructor, destructor...) as basic type,
 * support of C++ class as basic type,
+* support of copy semantics: containers don't steal the ownership of the object given as parameter (passing an object data to a container will create a proper copy of the object data as per the object semantic),
+* support of move semantics: containers steal the ownership of the object given as parameter,
 * container / basic type spatial separation: the association of the methods of the basic type to the needed operators of the container library can be defined when the basic type is defined (ensuring spatial coherency of the basic type) and not only when the container is defined,
-* support of API Interface Adapter to transform the interface of the provided method to the expected interface of the operator,
+* support of an adaptation layer to transform the interface of the provided method to the expected interface of the operator,
 * support of basic 'emplace'
 * support of multiple, enhanced 'emplace' based on the initialized arguments,
 * support of iterator abstraction